V0174/nextHigherMountain/README.md

 ## How to run it?

 1. Create a GeoDesk feature library as described [here](https://docs.geodesk.com/tutorial).
 I'd suggest to start with something smaller than the world or a whole continent.
 Unless it's Antarctica.
-2. See the test class about the parameters needed.
+2. Run the application and select the .gol file created.

-But since you asked, the order of parameters is `<path> <query>`.
-E.g.:

-`"/home/mememe/Czechia.gol" "n[place=city,town,village,hamlet][name][population>=100000]`

-will show charts of next higher mountains for all cities in Czechia that have over 100 000 citizens and have a name.
-Which is not many.
+3. Optionally adapt the query.
+4. After clicking the "Spusť" button, the graphs will be computed and displayed.

 How to do queries is described in the [GeoDesk pages](https://docs.geodesk.com/tutorial).